jenkins-x/jx-pipelines-visualizer/README.md

 # Jenkins X Pipelines Visualizer

-This is a Web UI for Jenkins X, with a clear goal: **visualize the pipelines - and their logs**.
+This is a Web UI for [Jenkins X](https://jenkins-x.io/), with a clear goal: **visualize the pipelines - and their logs**.

+See the [announcement blog post](https://jenkins-x.io/blog/2020/09/23/jx-pipelines-visualizer/) for more details and a demo.

 ## Current Status

-This project has been started in September 2020, and shared after a couple hours of work.
-It's working - and is deployed and used at Dailymotion - even if the UI is very basic for the moment.
+This project has been started in September 2020 and shared after a couple of hours of work.
+It's working - and is deployed and used at [Dailymotion](https://www.dailymotion.com/) - even if the UI is very basic for the moment.

 Note that it is being used on GKE with logs stored in a GCS bucket.

 ### Roadmap